SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/DI4R_iRODS.md

 ...
 ```

 And we can put data from another gridFTP endpoint into iRODS via the gridFTP protocol:
-We fetch one of the data files from  we have just saved in the *tmp* directory of the gridFTP endpoint and save it as *ExternalColl* in our iRODS (alice) instance:
+We fetch one of the data files we have just saved in the *tmp* directory of the gridFTP endpoint and save it as *ExternalColl* in our iRODS (alice) instance:

 ```
 imkdir ExternalColl